Broad engagement with the neuroscience community is necessary for the optimization, integration, and adoption of the Resource components.

 Before new Resource components are released as part of this Resource, our team engages other research groups to evaluate these components in their projects in realistic scenarios experiments.
 During the Alpha testing period, the validation sites set up the workflow by either integrating Resource components with their existing workflow or by combining only the Resource components with the help of our team.
 We evaluate the feedback and upgrade our Resource components accordingly during this process.

 We conduct activities to disseminate Resource components for adoption in diverse neuroscience labs.
 These activities include

 - A central website for the Resource.
 Presently, this site serves this purpose.

 - White papers posted on internet resources and websites

 - Online interactive tutorials hosted on DataJoint CodeBook.

 In order to measure the effectiveness of the Resource, we conduct several activities to estimate the adoption and use of the Resource components:

-- A citation mechanims for individual components of the Resource
+- A citation mechanism for individual components of the Resource.

 - Collect summary statistics of the number of downloads and repository forking.

-- A register for self-reporting for component adoption and use.
+- A register for self-reporting for component adoption and use (see DataJoint Census).